MicheleDaconto/MicheleDaconto/README.md

 ### Currently

-Attending final courses in exchange @ *National Taiwan University* while thinking about my thesis.
+Looking for an internship while thinking about my thesis.

 ## 📚 Relevant Projects